Table of contents

 Cleft lip and mouth palate are some of the most common birth defects in the world.

 Overall, the condition is thought to affect 1 in 1000 births.
 However, that incidence is largely based on ethnicity, geography, and socioeconomic background.
-The chances of developing cleft lip are highest in Asia and the Americas and least common in Africa.
-Additionally, men tend to be born with a cleft lip more often while women have a higher incidence of the palate version.
+It is most common in Asia and the Americas and least common in Africa.
+Additionally, men tend to have a higher chance of developing cleft lip while women have a higher incidence of cleft palate.

 In the United States, 1 in 2,800 babies are born with cleft lip, 1 in 1,700 babies are born with cleft palate, and about 1 in 1,600 babies are born with both both conditions.

-The most obvious symptom of cleft lip or cleft palate is a split identified immediately after birth.
-It can often be observed early in pregnancy through ultrasound.
-A cleft lip is a split in the upper lip that can range from a small notch to a large gap in the gum and jaw.
-A cleft palate is an opening in the roof of the mouth.
+The most obvious symptom is a split in the upper lip or palate identified immediately after birth.
+Doctors can identify a cleft lip on an ultrasound, unlike cleft palate.
 Many babies are born with both conditions.
-The split in either type can be unilateral (restricted to one side) or bilateral (encompassing both sides).
+The split can be unilateral (restricted to one side) or produce a bilateral cleft lip (encompassing both sides).

 In addition to the physical signs, infants and children with cleft lip may also experience: